 If you would like to show the windows version and build no on your desktop.
 You can tweak the windows registry to do that.

-- Simply press Win+R and type Regedit and press Enter key
+- Simply press Win+R and type Regedit and press the Enter key

 - When User Account Control asks you Yes or No, select Yes.

 - This Will open the Windows Registry, Now navigate To fallowing

 Making sure you’ve selected Desktop in the left pane, next, look for PaintDesktopVersion in the right-hand pane of alphabetical entries.
 Double-click on it and change the value data 0 to 1 click ok close the window.
 Close the registry window and simply Restart Windows to take effect.
 That’s it, you should now see the Windows version painted on your lovely Windows 10 desktop.

 I hope after reading this post you can easily find out your installed windows 10 version Editon and build no details.
 Still, have any query, suggestion feel free to discuss in comments below.